 Interpol should disallow incoming notices from abusive countries and compensate victims.

 Christian was freed after six weeks in captivity and this was the UAE again, abusing the Interpol database.
 The initial Interpol report was so baseless, in fact, that the UAE was forced to cancel it, but what of the 40+ days that Christian suffered in prison?
-Radha Stirling, CEO of Detained in Dubai, has been an Interpol removal specialist for 10 years and an expert witness in UAE extradition cases along with her colleague David Haigh who has also been a witness in extradition cases, met with Christian’s family who were very frightened that he would be extradited to a country known for human rights abuses.
+Radha Stirling, CEO of Detained in Dubai, who has been an Interpol removal specialist for 10 years and an expert witness in UAE extradition cases, met with Christian’s family who were very frightened that he would be extradited to a country known for human rights abuses.
 What about the legal fees lost when they instructed a local barrister?

 ”I have dealt with Interpol abuse by the UAE on behalf of victims for the past decade.
 I would have thought they would disciplined Abu Dhabi’s Interpol station for misusing their membership, but it seems they do not want to upset relations with their major donor and are supporting corruption and abuse.